irfankhan47/Aws-NFS-housekeeping-automation/README.md

 Step-by-Step Setup
 1. Launch Two EC2 Instances Ubuntu 22.04 EC2 instances:

-One as the nfs-server
+- One as the nfs-server
-One as the client-server
+- One as the client-server
-Use the same security group for both.
+- Use the same security group for both.

-2. Update Security Group Inbound RulesAllow SSH: Port 22 Allow NFS: Port 2049 (Custom TCP)
+2. Update Security Group Inbound Rules
+- Allow SSH: Port 22
+- Allow NFS: Port 2049 (Custom TCP)

 4. On nfs-server: Install and Configure NFSsudo apt update